Birth control: Health

 Contraceptive use in developing countries is estimated to have decreased the number of maternal deaths by 40% (about 270,000 deaths prevented in 2008) and could prevent 70% of deaths if the full demand for birth control were met.
 These benefits are achieved by reducing the number of unplanned pregnancies that subsequently result in unsafe abortions and by preventing pregnancies in those at high risk.

 Birth control also improves child survival in the developing world by lengthening the time between pregnancies.
 In this population, outcomes are worse when a mother gets pregnant within eighteen months of a previous delivery.
-Delaying another pregnancy after a miscarriage however does not appear to alter risk and women are advised to attempt pregnancy in this situation whenever they are ready.
+Delaying another pregnancy after a miscarriage, however, does not appear to alter risk and women are advised to attempt pregnancy in this situation whenever they are ready.

 Teenage pregnancies, especially among younger teens, are at greater risk of adverse outcomes including early birth, low birth weight, and death of the infant.
-In 2012 in the United States 82% of pregnancies in those between the ages of 15 to 19 years old are unplanned.
+In 2012 in the United States 82% of pregnancies in those between the ages of 15 and 19 years old were unplanned.
 Comprehensive sex education and access to birth control are effective in decreasing pregnancy rates in this age group.